Oil up as robust China trade data offsets returning supply

 Libya’s total output on Monday was expected to hit 355,000 bpd while a full return of the 300,000 bpd Sharara field would nearly double that.

+Weekly U.S. oil inventory data is delayed a day due to Monday’s Columbus Day federal holiday.

-Additional reporting by Sonali Paul and Shu Zhang; editing by Jason Neely and Mark Potter
+Additional reporting by Ahmad Ghaddar in London, Sonali Paul and Shu Zhang; Editing by Marguerita Choy and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.